Sebezayala/vrs-overlays/README.md

 You should be completely done.
 If it doesn't work, post an install problem report either on the above mentioned github page, or in the Virtual Radar Server installation problems forum.

+## Update Instructions

+Just replace the files you have with a fresh download from github.